hungqng/JARVIS-ai-assistant/README.md

 ```
 Listening...
 Done listening
-Finished transcribing in 1.21 seconds.
+Finished transcribing in 0.28 seconds.
-Finished generating response in 0.72 seconds.
+Finished generating a response in 0.85 seconds.
-Finished generating audio in 1.85 seconds.
+Finished generating audio in 0.23 seconds.
 Speaking...

- --- USER: good morning jarvis
+ --- USER: Hello, Jarvis.
- --- JARVIS: Good morning, Alex!
+ --- JARVIS: Hello, Mr. Stark.
 How can I assist you today?

 Listening...
 ...